Getting to the Omo Valley

 Accommodation in the Omo Valley

 Accommodation in the Omo Valley is more limited than in the north of the country.
-Most visitors stay in simple lodges which retain a sense of character and are often built in …
+Most visitors stay in simple lodges which retain a sense of character and are set in picturesque …